 The paper is organized as follows.
-We begin with an introduction to the basic physics of sea ice - its dynamics and thermodynamics - that has historically served as the foundation for early modeling efforts, and still serves in this role today.
-Then we roughly follow the outline suggested in Fig. 1, where we move up in scale, starting from the material properties of polycrystalline microstructures.
+We begin with an introduction to the basic physics of sea ice-its dynamics and thermodynamics-that has historically served as the foundation for early modeling efforts, and still serves in this role today.
+Then we roughly follow the outline suggested in Figure 1, where we move up in scale, starting from the material properties of sea ice and how they depend on the brine and polycrystalline microstructures.
 We then consider mesoscale processes such as the formation of leads and ridges, the evolution of melt ponds and floe sizes, and wave-ice interactions.
-Finally we look at the macroscale - the rheology of the sea ice pack, large scale numerical sea ice models which are key components of global climate models, the assimilation of data into these models, and low order approximations of large scale sea ice behavior.
+Finally we look at the macroscale-the rheology of the sea ice pack, large-scale numerical sea ice models which are key components of global climate models, the assimilation of data into these models, and low-order approximations of large-scale sea ice behavior.
 Along the way we will touch upon a number of areas of mathematics and theoretical physics, including homogenization of partial differential equations, theory of porous media, mechanics of materials, numerical analysis, percolation theory, stochastic processes, complex analysis, statistical mechanics, dynamical systems, and even random matrix theory.